brunsviga13rk/thesis/src/webapp.typ

 multi pass rendering pipelines @Three_Postprocessing.
 At the first stage a `RenderPass` is used to draw the model with its surface shaders and environment lightning to a frame buffer.
-This step also saves some additional depth data used in the second step, where an outline pass draws a white border for a handpicked selection of objects which are decided upon whether the mouse cursor hovers over them or not.
+This step also stores some additional depth data used in the second step, where an outline pass draws a white border for a handpicked selection of objects which are decided upon whether the mouse cursor hovers over them or not.
 Several other improvements can be made at this stage too.